Ariel100Araya/Newgit/README.md

 ### This app is in Beta!
 If you have any issue open an issue or just email me at ariel@prettycoolwebsite.com.

 ## Hi there!
 Hi!
-My name is Ariel and this is Newgit (pronounced new git) if you find a better for this project, please let me know.
+My name is Ariel and this is Newgit (pronounced new git) if you find a better name for this project, please let me know.

 ![Welcome!](screenshots/s3.png)